uecmma/EscPosEncoder/README.md

 ### Cut

 Cut the paper.
-Optionally a parameter can be specified which can be either be "partial" or "full".
-If not specified, a full cut will be used.
+Optionally first parameter `feed` can be specified whether to feed paper before cut or not, second parameter `partial` can be specified how to cut, partially or fully.
+If not specified, paper will feed and a full cut will be used.

     let result = encoder
-        .cut('partial')
+        .cut(feed = true, partial = false)
         .encode()

 Note: Not all printer models support cutting paper.
 And even if they do, they might not support both types of cuts.